When you plan ahead and opt to travel during a different season, saving money on vacations isn’t that hard.

 Some “full service” hotels give you free breakfast if you are an “elite” member of the hotel chain – meaning you’ve signed up for their free loyalty card and have stayed in their hotels for a certain number of stays or nights.
 If you don’t mind the emails, it can be worth it.

-Make sure while you’re doing this to avoid extra expenses you don’t need.
+Avoid extra expenses you don’t need while on vacation.
 Don’t take expensive tours when you can just walk around with a guide book.

 Here’s how you use this info to help you plan…